Regularization estimates and Cauchy theory for inhomogeneous Boltzmann equation for hard potentials without cut-off: Preliminaries on the Boltzmann collision operator

 therefore, this change of variable gives rise to an additional singularity in $\theta$ around $0$.
 However, we can take advantage of the fact that we have a power $k$ in $\sin ({\theta/2})$, indeed taking~$k$ large enough allows us to control this singularity.
 Notice that $\theta$ is no longer the good polar angle to consider, we set $\psi = (\pi-\theta)/2$ for $\psi \in [\pi/4,\pi/2]$ so that

 This measure does not cancel any of the singularity of $b(\cos \theta)$ unlike in the case of the usual polar coordinates but it will be counterbalanced taking $k$ large enough.
-We then have:
+We then have { (using the fact that $b$ is supported on $0 \leq \theta \leq \pi/2$)}:

-since $k>\gamma/2+3+2s$.
+since ${ k>\gamma/2+2+2s}$.
 We deduce that

 and thus

 which concludes the proof of estimate~\eqref{eq:Q(f,g),h}.

 {\it Proof of (ii).} {We have: